340 Degrees Fahrenheit To Celsius

 Beyond the Formula: Understanding the Underlying Principles

-While the conversion formula is straightforward, it's important to understand the underlying principles:
+While the conversion formula is straightforward, make sure to understand the underlying principles:

-- Linear Relationship: The relationship between Fahrenheit and Celsius is linear.
-This means that a constant change in Fahrenheit corresponds to a proportional change in Celsius.
+• Linear Relationship: The relationship between Fahrenheit and Celsius is linear.
+What this tells us is a constant change in Fahrenheit corresponds to a proportional change in Celsius.

 Frequently Asked Questions (FAQ)